britram/taps-transports/draft-ietf-taps-transports-05.md

 As a result, DTLS provides features that UDP lacks.

-[NOTE: Need to describe how this is achieved?]
+[EDITOR'S NOTE: Need to describe how this is achieved?]

 ### Interface Description